je-santos/vel_net/README.md

 # vel_net
-A reposiotry to lear how to train deep neural nets with single-phase porous media data
+A repository to learn how to train deep neural nets with single-phase porous media data